 Faster Water Flow

 The same mineral deposits in your appliances may also build up in your pipes and plumbing.
-Over time, these deposits will create resistance, slowing the flow of water through the pipes and reducing water pressure.
+Over time, these deposits will create resistance, slowing the flow of water through the pipes and reducing water pressure (also called frictional loss).

 After you’ve installed a water softener, your water will no longer be able to form hard water scale buildup.
 So, your home’s flow rate will stay consistent regardless of the age of your plumbing system.